 Dispose of household chemicals properly

-Contact the Health Department to schedule a time or find a local drop off event to get rid of pesticides, herbicides, automobile fluids, large batteries, fluorescent lights and other chemicals.
+Contact Douglas County to schedule a time to get rid of pesticides, herbicides, automobile fluids, large batteries, fluorescent lights and other chemicals.

 Use fertilizers sparingly

 If over-applied, rain carries away the excess fertilizer to the nearest waterway, causing excess algae growth that uses up vital oxygen for fish.
 Instead, mulch grass and yard clippings and amend the soil with organic compost.